cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 * [Kerberos](../notes/kerberos.md)

-### Network Attacks — DNS Attacks
+### Network Attacks - DNS Attacks

-Keep in mind that DNS cache poisoning can be applied to a machine’s local DNS cache by malware, in addition to intercepting/spoofing the conversation between the recursive and authoritative DNS servers.
+Keep in mind that DNS cache poisoning can be applied to a machine's local DNS cache by malware, in addition to intercepting/spoofing the conversation between the recursive and authoritative DNS servers.

-DNS Hijacking: An attacker manipulates the target’s preferred (local) DNS servers (perhaps via malware) to point to a malicious DNS server rather than a (legitimate) organizational or ISP server.
+DNS Hijacking: An attacker manipulates the target's preferred (local) DNS servers (perhaps via malware) to point to a malicious DNS server rather than a (legitimate) organizational or ISP server.

 Domain hijacking is then about actually compromising the domain record (via the registrar or, more likely, a compromised user account).
 So, the really bad one.